ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 > ```
 > Material could use `mdc-` as shown above.

 Anyway, back to `autodismiss`.
 Supporting a value of seconds now requires the use of JavaScript.
-At this point most people go  with what they know or try the flavor-of-the-day ramping up on whatever idioms and special syntax is required.
-That's not a problem if you're a small team with one app, but if you have lots of consumers of your Alert component you're entering into a code contract and the less that contract asks of the implementer the better.
+At this point most people go with what they know, or try the flavor-of-the-day ramping up on whatever idioms and special syntax is required.
+That's not a problem if you're a small team with one app, but if you have lots of consumers of your Alert component you're entering into a code contract and the less that contract asks of the implementer, the better.

 We can minimize the contract and be better positioned for the long-term if we pick a solution that follows, or stays close to, Custom Elements.
-Here's some options available today:
+Here are some options available today:
 * [Custom Elements](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements) or full-blown [Web Components](https://www.webcomponents.org/introduction) of course
 * [Polymer](https://www.polymer-project.org/3.0/start/)
 * [Slim](http://slimjs.com/#/getting-started)
 * [Vue](https://vuejs.org/v2/guide/#Relation-to-Custom-Elements)
 * [Riot](https://riot.js.org), which has the best DX out there imo, [try it](https://riot.js.org/play/).
 There's even a w3c [proposal that takes the Custom Elements spec in a similar direction](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md)

-Here's two examples where Alert has been upgraded to a stateful component to support user-defined seconds:
+Here are two examples where Alert has been upgraded to a stateful component to support a user-defined value for `autodismiss` delay:

 _Custom Elements + `<template>` element_
 ```html